ebuchman/blog/content/posts/velocity.md

 The parallels between the flow of money in an economy and the flow of energy in ecology run deep.
-It is well understood in ecology that what matters is not so much the total energy in a system (the "money supply"), nor the total metabolic activity of the system (the "total spending"), nor even the temperature (the "price level").
+It is well understood in ecology that what matters is not so much the total energy in a system (say, the "money supply"), nor the total metabolic activity of the system (the "total spending"), nor even the temperature (the "price level").
 What matters are the patterns of energy flow - effectively, the [food web].
+Sustainable systems are those that are able to effectively store up energy within their internal structure by channeling it through closed loops.[^sustainability]
 And this is what we should be trying to capture by looking at velocity.
-Sustainable systems are those that are able to effectively store up energy within their internal structure by channeling it through closed loops.[^sustainability]
-This understanding has yet to percolate through the economic discipline, but it may be critical to our sustainability that it does.
-And a fresh look at velocity can help us get there.

 [food web]: https://en.wikipedia.org/wiki/Food_web
 [Cantillon Effect]: https://en.wikipedia.org/wiki/Richard_Cantillon#Monetary_theory